avarga/tkpath/doc/README.txt

         -style styleToken
         -tags tagList

+    arrow:
+        -startarrow Boolean           arrowhead on/off
+        -startarrowlength float       0.0 is special, draws '|-----', negative values draws '>----' -startarrowwidth float        positive value
+        -startarrowfill float         relative to startarrowlength, for example:
+                                      0.0: do not fill arrowhead, draws head by lines with linewidth 1.0: '<|-------'
+                                      2.0: '<>-------'
+        -endarrow Boolean             see startarrow
+        -endarrowlength float         see startarrowlength
+        -endarrowwidth float          see startarrowwidth
+        -endarrowfill float           see startarrowfill
+    Arrow options accepted by pline, polyline and path objects, but not implemented on surface.

     A matrix is specified by a double list as {{a b} {c d} {tx ty}}.
     There are utility functions to create a matrix using simpler transformations,